RinuMic/botornot/README.md

 cd src/
 python train.py
 ```
+New model will get saved inside data folder

 ### Performance Optimization
 Caching has been implemented using Flask-Caching to improve response times and reduce server load by storing the results of predictions for repeated requests.